 We research.
 We test, play and experiment with materials, working with fabricators, suppliers and our colleagues at Chopshop CNC to inform our designs.
 We also investigate, analyse and collate information for dissemination to our clients and the wider public to facilitate positive change, for example in our work for Portland Works.

 We write.
 This helps us to reflect on what we have done and critically engage others in our work.
 We have written and spoken in a number of places, both academic and non-academic.
 Publications by Studio Polpo can be found here.
-Directors of Studio Polpo have affiliations with a number of academic institutions including The University of Sheffield, Sheffield Hallam University, University of Huddersfield and University for the Creative Arts.
+Directors of Studio Polpo have affiliations with a number of academic institutions including The University of Sheffield, Sheffield Hallam University, and Liverpool John Moores University.

 We have worked with a range of organisations and individuals inlcuding artists, social housing providers and the NHS.
 Most of our work is undertaken in collaboration with others, and we believe that engaging with people from different disciplines and backgrounds makes our work more interesting.